Discrete Approximate Circle Bundles: Experiments

 Once we verified the global triviality of the underlying bundle structure, we used the coordinatization pipeline described in Section~\ref{sec: Coordinatization} to obtain a global coordinate system for $X_{\text{flow}}$.
-To our surprise, we discovered that a significant portion of the patches had ambiguous predominant flow directions despite being high-contrast (see Figure~\ref{fig: Weak Predom Dirs Samples}).
+It is important to note that a significant portion of the patches had ambiguous predominant flow directions despite being high-contrast (see Figure~\ref{fig: Weak Predom Dirs Samples}).
 Such patches are not accounted for in the torus model proposed by~\cite{opt_flow_torus}.
-Upon further investigation, we found that the fibers of the predominant direction map $\pi$ are geometrically more like cylinders than circles, and that this extra degree of freedom locally parametrizes variations in directional strength among patches in $X_{\text{flow}}$.
-We present the details of our unexpected findings and a refined model for the dataset in an upcoming paper.
-The generalized model we describe also accounts for other families of high-contrast patches not featured in the original torus model which are particularly relevant for motion tracking analysis.\\
+Upon further investigation, we found that the fibers of the predominant direction map $\pi_{\text{flow}}$ are geometrically more like cylinders than circles, and that this extra degree of freedom locally parametrizes variations in directional strength among patches in $X_{\text{flow}}$.
+The generalized model we describe in our upcoming work also accounts for other families of high-contrast patches not featured in the original torus model which are particularly relevant for motion tracking analysis.\\

 Figure~\ref{fig: Optical Flow Torus} shows a selection of coordinatized patches from $X_{\text{flow}}$ which are highly directional (see the upcoming paper for our formal definition of directional strength).
 Notice that patches near the top and bottom of the diagram roughly coincide, reflecting the circular topology of the fibers.
-Patches near the left and right edges also roughly coincide, which reflects the global torus structure.\\

-From a modeling perspective, the results of our analysis of $X_{\text{flow}}$ demonstrate how the interplay between local and global measurements depends crucially on the geometry of the chosen feature map.
+Patches near the left and right edges also roughly coincide, which reflects the global torus structure.\\ From a modeling perspective, the results of our analysis of $X_{\text{flow}}$ demonstrate how the interplay between local and global measurements depends crucially on the geometry of the chosen feature map.
 On the other hand, a careful fiberwise analysis helped us to both confirm an existing model and identify subtle, informative additional structure in the data which had previously been missed.
-See our upcoming paper for additional details.\\
+For additional details, see our companion paper~\cite{turow2026extended}.\\